Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Data

 Figure~\ref{fig-prompt} examines how decency and consistency differ based on which prompt is used.
 The prompts differ by how much information is provided.
 The least informative prompt, ``Name'', essentially consists of just providing the LLM with the names of the columns that are expected to be in the dataset.
 The next most informative prompt, ``Describe'', adds a detailed description of what we expect of the observations. ``Simulate'' adds that we expect the LLM to first simulate a dataset based on that description, before generating the expectations.
 And finally, the most informative prompt, ``Example'', provides a snapshot of the dataset, consisting of the relevant variables and ten observations.

-There appears to be considerable difference in terms of how the prompts are associated with decency.
-In particular, ``Name'' is never associated with a 5/5 rating (Figure~\ref{fig-prompt-1}).
-Surprisingly, however, the most informative prompt, ``Example'', is also never associated with a 5/5 rating.
+There is a difference in terms of how the prompts are associated with decency (Figure~\ref{fig-prompt-1}).
+In particular, ``Name'' is almost never associated with a 5/5 rating, and it has many responses rated 3/5.
+Surprisingly the most informative prompt, ``Example'', is also never associated with a 5/5 rating.
 Instead it is ``Describe'' and ``Simulate'' that tend to be associated with better decency ratings.
-This is reflected in the averages, which are 2.65, 3.46, 3.44, and 2.94 for ``Name'', ``Describe'', ``Simulate'', and ``Example'', respectively.
+This is reflected in the averages, which are 3.15, 3.31, 3.27, and 3.17 for ``Name'', ``Describe'', ``Simulate'', and ``Example'', respectively.

-The pattern is not as clear when it comes to consistency (Figure~\ref{fig-prompt-2}).
-All four have similar averages, at 3.71, 3.75, 3.48, and 3.58 for ``Name'', ``Describe'', ``Simulate'', and ``Example'', respectively.
-That said, it is clear that a wider variety of responses (as denoted by lower consistency ratings), are rarely seen for ``Name'' and ``Describe''.
+The pattern is less clear when it comes to consistency (Figure~\ref{fig-prompt-2}).
+All four have similar averages, at 3.42, 3.10, 3.21, and 3.35 for ``Name'', ``Describe'', ``Simulate'', and ``Example'', respectively.
+A wider variety of responses (as denoted by lower consistency ratings), is rarely seen for ``Name'' and ``Describe''.
+It is surprising that ``Name'' should have the highest average.

-Temperature is a parameter that varies from 0 to 1, that we can use to manipulate how random the LLM is.
-At high temperatures, the LLM will produce a wider variety of responses.
+Temperature is a parameter that varies from 0 to 1, that we use to manipulate how random a LLM is.
+At high temperatures, an LLM will produce a wider variety of responses.
 At lower temperatures it will focus on the single most likely response.
 Higher temperature should be associated with a wider variety of LLM responses.

 Figure~\ref{fig-temperature} examines how decency and consistency differ based on which of the four temperature values we consider---0, 0.4, 0.6, 1---is used.
 There appears to be limited difference in terms of how different temperature values are associated with decency (Figure~\ref{fig-temperature-1}).
-They all have similar mean values at 3.10, 3.25, 2.98, and 3.15 for temperature values of 0, 0.4, 0.6, and 1, respectively.
+They all have similar mean values at 3.25, 3.35, 2.96, and 3.33 for temperature values of 0, 0.4, 0.6, and 1, respectively.

-In contrast, as expected temperature has an effect on consistency.
-Temperature values of 0 are associated with ratings of high consistency, and higher temperatures are associated with lower consistency (Figure~\ref{fig-temperature-2}).
-Their means differ considerably, with 4.77, 3.75, 3.31, and 2.69 for temperature values of 0, 0.4, 0.6, and 1, respectively.
+In contrast, a sizeable different in consistency can be seen with different temperatures values (Figure~\ref{fig-temperature-2}).
+Temperature values of 0 are associated with ratings of high consistency, and higher temperatures are associated with lower consistency.
+Their means differ considerably, with 4.73, 3.40, 2.69, and 2.27 for temperature values of 0, 0.4, 0.6, and 1, respectively.
+The one unexpected aspect is temperature of 0.6, which has an outsized number of responses with decency of 1/5 or 2/5.